VladimirPopugaev/spring_boot_shelter/README.md

 ![grafana.png](grafana.png)

+## CI/CD

+When you change the master of a branch, three workflows are started:
+1. Building the application and checking the amount of test coverage of the application.
+2. Running the SonarCloud static analyzer
+3. Building a Docker image and publishing it in DockerHub

 ## About project
 The project is for CRUD operations for a dog shelter.
 It organizes communication between two entities (dogs and shelters).